llukas1v/ClimbingDataset/README.md

 ## Annotation Format

 The annotations adhere to the industry-standard COCO 17-keypoint skeletal format, encompassing the nose, eyes, ears, shoulders, elbows, wrists, hips, knees, and ankles.
-Bounding box parameters are included in the JSON and were automatically generated to provide a standardized detection window.
+Bounding box parameters are included in the JSON and were automatically generated using an object detection framework to provide a standardized detection window. **Please note that because these bounding boxes were generated automatically, they were not manually corrected and may contain errors.**

 To systematically handle the severe occlusions common in bouldering, the standard COCO schema was adapted to include a custom four-tier occlusion protocol: